bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

 >
 > **Outbound traffic** is traffic where come from LAN interface.
 Such as applications, user or etc.

-* setting WAN interface to allow inbound traffic (traffic from internet to local area network)
+* first, I need set up WAN interface to allow inbound traffic (traffic from internet to local area network)

       Router(config)# int fa0/0
       Router(config-if)# ip add dhcp